-Are you looking for ideas for Safer Internet Day in February?
+Are you looking for ideas for Safer Internet Day on the 9th of February?
 Try Hamilton's short blocks of activities for key stage 1 and key stage 2.

 Hamilton's E-Safety and Digital Citizenship mini-topics for key stage 1 and upper key stage 2 are just the ticket to put together a single activity or a whole week's worth sessions to help your children make good choices on-line.

 Our short key stage 1 topic uses a rainbow structure helps children begin to understand the complex on-line world of opportunities with each colour linked to a key aspect of internet safety: